-In my last article, I wrote about how toxic or excessive productivity has become such a default way of being for so many of us in this culture, and offered some tips on how to unravel the conditioning that keeps the ‘productivity wound’ alive.
+In my last article, I wrote about how toxic or excessive productivity has become such a default way of being for so many of us in this culture (x10 during the pandemic!) and offered some tips on how to unravel the conditioning that keeps the ‘productivity wound’ alive.

 In this follow up article, beloved Non Dual teacher Patricia Clum is sharing more wisdom on how to release the conditioning that keeps us trapped in a toxic productivity mindset.
 Patricia Clum is a very popular teacher in the Pacific Northwest.
 She’s the co-founder of Evolution of the Heart and the founder of Wild Heart Sisterhood, an embodiment program and community for women.

 For anyone else who’s ready to release toxic productivity mindset (my hand is up!), the following offers great insight, and a supportive journaling practice.

 The following article is a guest contribution from spiritual guide + embodiment coach, Patricia Clum.

 Toxic productivity is the push + relentless drive “to be more”, “do more”, “achieve more”.
 It can be relentless in our culture where we’re taught to measure our worth by our accomplishments.
 If you need an example, here’s one:

 What are the signs you’re trapped in the clutches of toxic productivity?